Paul West (footballer): Management career

 West was appointed as Dave Busst's assistant manager in 2005.
-The club won promotion to the Southern League in 2004–05, but were relegated out of the Premier Division in 2005–06.
-Busst resigned ten games before the end of the season, with United already heading for the drop, and West was appointed as caretaker-manager.
+The club won promotion to the Southern League in 2004–05 but were relegated out of the Premier Division in 2005–06.
+Busst resigned ten games before the end of the season, with United already heading for the drop, and West was appointed as caretaker manager.
 Despite an improvement in results, the club finished one point behind Northwood, who occupied the place above the relegation zone.

-West was appointed manager on a permanent basis for the 2006–07 campaign.
-The club were in poor shape financially, and had to ground-share at St Georges Lane with Worcester City, leaving fans facing a 30-mile round trip every home game.
+West was appointed manager permanently for the 2006–07 campaign.
+The club were in poor shape financially and had to ground-share at St Georges Lane with Worcester City, leaving fans facing a 30-mile round trip every home game.
 Despite this, Evesham reached the play-offs, where they were beaten by Bromsgrove Rovers.
 He also led the club to the Worcestershire Senior Cup, with a 1–0 win over Stourbridge over two legs.

 He led the club to promotion and the Division One Midlands title in 2007–08, as Evesham finished two points ahead of highly fancied Leamington.
 They narrowly missed out on qualification for the FA Cup, following a narrow defeat to Halifax Town.
 The 2008–09 season was highly successful, as the club recorded a ninth-place finish – the highest league position in the club's history.
-They also reached the First Round of the FA Cup for the first time, where they were beaten by Torquay United at Plainmoor.
+They also reached the first round of the FA Cup for the first time, where they were beaten by Torquay United at Plainmoor.

 A 16th-place finish followed in 2009–10, and they again lifted the Worcestershire Senior Cup, beating Kidderminster Harriers 2–1.